 The purpose of this course is to describe how intensive longitudinal data can be analyzed with appropriate mixed-effects models.
 After a brief introduction to ESM (and related methods) and the data structures that arise from studies using such data collection techniques, we will examine models that can account for the multilevel/hierarchical structure of the data (i.e., repeated observations nested within individuals).
 This includes models with random intercepts, models with random intercepts and slopes, and models allowing for correlation in the residuals (serial/autocorrelation).
 Models with more than two levels (e.g., repeated observations nested within days, which in turn are nested within individuals) will also be covered.

 An important issue in any modeling process are the model assumptions.
 We will therefore examine methods for checking the model assumptions (e.g., examining the distribution of residuals and random effects; checking for conditional independence, linearity, and outliers).
 Additional time will also be devoted to issues such as model selection, model comparison, and testing (e.g., estimation methods, Wald-type tests and LRTs, information criteria).

 The emphasis in the course will be on models with quantitative/continuous outcomes.
 However, other types of outcomes (e.g., dichotomous, multinomial, ordinal) also arise in practice.
 We will therefore take a look at appropriate models for such outcomes (e.g., mixed-effects logistic regression).
 Next, some psychometric topics (reliability, validity, and factor analysis with multilevel data) will be discussed.
-The last set of topics to be covered includes power analysis, multivariate multilevel models, missing data, allowing variance components to differ across groups, modeling of heteroscedasticity, nonlinear models, and some other advanced topics.
+Finally, we will cover some miscellaneous topics such as centering of predictors, using lagged predictors, computing R^2-type measures, power analysis, and some further model extensions.

-The course consists of a mixture of lectures and computer exercises to cover not only the theoretical background, but also provides practical experience with analyzing real ESM datasets using one or more software packages.
-Emphasis throughout the course is on the application of the various methods and the interpretation of the results obtained (supplementary references can be provided to those interested in the mathematical/statistical details).
+The course consists of a mixture of lectures and computer exercises to cover not only the theoretical background, but also provides practical experience with analyzing real ESM datasets.
+Emphasis throughout the course is on the application of the various methods and the interpretation of the results.
+References can be provided to those interested in further mathematical/statistical details.